git-asdffdsa/pymailib/docs/accounts.md

 The mechanics used are somehow derived from what Mozilla Thunderbird does.
 ####Mechanism list:
-*    looks for a local xml file; located in settings.LOCAL_AUTOCONFIG_PATH (by default /etc/local_files/
+*    looks for a local xml file; located in settings.LOCAL_AUTOCONFIG_PATH (by default not set)
 *    looks for a xml file at the domain the email is registered to (e.g. asf@hotmail.com -> hotmail.com)
 *    looks for a xml file at the mozilla database (autoconfig.thunderbird.net/v1.1/)
 *    if *guess* is True, try to guess the settings, simply by trying to connect again and again to different servers

-This method does _not_ expect you to deliver the right password, you can reset the password later yourself
+This method does **not** expect you to deliver the right password, you can reset the password later yourself
 ####Possible outcomes:
-1. Neighter of these mechanisms worked:
+1. Neither of these mechanisms worked:

      In this case, the exception errors.settings_not_found is thrown.
-2. It worked, but you have to ask the user a question, or he has to do something manually Since some providers require different things (e.g. enable smtp), this could be the case... look at _return_values_ for further explanation
+2. It worked, but you have to ask the user a question, or he has to do something manually

+     Since some providers require different things (e.g. enable smtp), this could be the case... look at **return values** for further explanation
 3. Everything worked out of the box

 ####Return Values: